 RELATED: Simple BBQ Sauce Recipe

-Allow Meat to Rest
+5. Allow the Meat to Rest

 Once the meat has cooked, remove it to a sided baking sheet or pan and cover it with aluminum foil.
 Give it about 10 minutes to rest before serving.